joe-hummel/cs211-base-image/_readme.txt

   ./docker/build

-If the build takes more than a few minutes, type ctrl-C to exit the build command and try again.
+If the build takes more than 10 minutes, type ctrl-C to exit the build command and try again.

 At this point, you now have a local, executable image of all the software